Elaine-904/pythonProject/README.md

-Backend Application with Flask Framework
+Web scrape & data convert
 ========================================

-This is a backend application built with Python and Flask framework.
-The purpose of this application is to scrape data from a user-provided URL and export the data to a CSV, JSON, or TXT file.
+-   Backend application built with Python and Flask framework.
+-   The purpose of this application is to scrape data from a user-provided URL and export the data to a CSV, JSON, or TXT file.
 Additionally, the application allows the user to import their Excel file and automatically convert it to a JSON file.

 Prerequisites
 -------------